Prashanth004/hello-world/README.md

 # hello-world

-#Hey am new to Git hub.
-Passionate abut Data Science.
+#Hey Iam new to Git hub.
+Passionate about Data Science.